Pretty Yende: Early life and education

 Born in Piet Retief, Mpumalanga, she grew up with two brothers and a sister; the family, also with the grandparents, sang often.
 Yende was inspired to learn opera at the age of 16 after seeing a British Airways TV advertisement that featured the Flower Duet from Lakmé.
 She subsequently enrolled at the South African College of Music, where her teachers included Virginia Davids, and from which she graduated cum laude.
 She also graduated from the Accademia Teatro alla Scala in Milan, Italy.
+In 2007 Yende participated in Raina Kabaivanska's master classes in Sofia and after her presentation at the gala concert of Kabaivanska with the Sofia Philharmonic Orchestra conducted by Nayden Todorov, she won a scholarship from the Raina Kabaivanska Fund.
 Her younger sister Nombulelo also became an opera singer.

 Yende won two prizes in the 2008 International Vocal Competition 's-Hertogenbosch: the Prize of the Province of North Brabant, and the Engagement Opera Riga, which gave her the opportunity to take part in the new year concert at the Latvian National Opera in December.
 She won first prize in operetta and opera at the International Hans Gabor Belvedere Singing Competition 2009 in Vienna.
 In 2010, Yende won prizes at three competitions: first prize at the Vincenzo Bellini International Competition, first prize at the International Singing Competition of Savonlinna Opera Festival (shared), and sixth prize at the Leyla Gencer Voice Competition.
 In 2011, she won first prize at Operalia, held that year in Moscow.
 Her younger sister Nombulelo won the CulturArte Prize at Operalia in 2023 in Cape Town.